 Anyway, this extremely expensive animal specialty comes from a central province in Peru called Chanchamayo.
 You can read more about the project here.

 How is Coati Poop Coffee made?

-After eating the sweetest and the ripest cherries (as many other animals on the list), the coffee beans pass through the digestion tract and is combined with other foods the animal eats, making it more special, desirable, and aromatic.
+After eating the sweetest and the ripest cherries (as many other animals on the list), the coffee beans pass through the digestion tract and are combined with other foods the animal eats, making it more special, desirable, and aromatic.

-The idea behind coati poop coffee and kopi luwak is more or less the same.
+The idea behind coati and kopi luwak is more or less the same.
 The only difference is animal cruelty.
 I can’t say for sure, but I haven’t been able to find any information online that coatis are treated the same as civet cats.

 What’s the taste of Coati Coffee?

 has a less bitter coffee with an intense aroma.
-It’s complex because of the other foods these little creatures eat and it produces unusually long aftertaste.
+It’s complex because of the other foods these little creatures eat and it produces an unusually long aftertaste.
 Sweet with notes of flowers, chocolate, and dried fruit.

 Where to buy Coati Coffee?